Top ICD-10 Codes for Speech Therapy (2024)

 Introduction

-Managing a successful speech therapy practice requires a blend of art and science.
+Managing a successful speech therapy practice for children requires a blend of art and science.
+Speech therapy addresses a range of specific developmental disorders.
 To provide excellent care, you must put patients at ease, encourage them to participate in their treatment, and give your staff the necessary authority.

 While doing so, you must also serve patients effectively to remain at the forefront of your field and keep your business afloat.
 This is a delicate balancing act, especially when accurate medical billing is crucial to the financial health of the medical practice.
 You must ensure your claims are accepted on time to keep cash flow where it should be.

-In this post, we'll go over ICD-10 codes and the codes you'll most likely use in your speech therapy practice.
+In this post, we'll review ICD-10 codes and the codes you'll most likely use in your language and speech therapy practice.

 Click here to view on YouTube

-Because of the nature of ICD-10 codes, there are thousands—over 70,000—of diagnosis codes.
+Because of the nature of ICD-10 codes, professionals use over 70,000 diagnosis codes.
 While your medical biller must be well-versed in the codes that apply to speech therapy, you should become acquainted with the most commonly used codes.
-Here are the ten most frequently used codes by speech therapists in 2023, along with their descriptions.
+Here are the ten most frequently used codes by speech therapists in 2024 and their descriptions.

-Code F80.0 describes phonological disorder.
-When a person has this disorder, it's hard for them to say the right sound for a letter or word.
-Some examples include:
+Code F80.0 describes phonological expressive language disorder only.
+It's hard to say the right sound for a letter or word when a person has this expressive language disorder.
+Some examples of expressive language disorder include:

 • Omitting a sound (saying "pay" instead of "pray")